PAST WINNERS AND JUDGES OF THE HUGH M. HEFNER FIRST AMENDMENT AWARDS

 Aryeh Neier, Professor of Law, New York University; Vice Chairman, The U.S. Helsinki Watch Committee; Vice Chairman, The Fund for Free Expression

-Frank Rowe (Book Publishing): For The Enemy Among Us, which described the devastating personal effect on his life brought about by his refusal to sign a loyalty oath in 1950.
+Frank Rowe (Book Publishing): For The Enemy Among Us: A Story of Witch-Hunting in the McCarthy Era, which described the devastating personal effect on his life brought about by his refusal to sign a loyalty oath in 1950.

 Todd Crowder, Charles Reineke and William Hoffmann Jr. (Journalism): For their willingness to challenge high school officials and to resist peer pressure in order to defend the freedom of the student press.